 The five-hour drive transports you into the majestic beauty of the mountains and the land of Ripley’s believe it or not your money is gone attractions.
 As you inch closer and closer to Gatlinburg you can’t help but notice billboard after billboard telling you to spend your money here and go shove something in your face there.
-Let me tell you my friend, I have been there, spent that and have likely left feeling cheated or ready to order a pizza.
+Let me tell you, my friend, I have been there, spent that and have likely left feeling cheated or ready to order a pizza.

-Three Jimmy’s Good Time Resturant
+Three Jimmy’s Good Time Restaurant

 Hand’s down my favorite place to eat in Gatlinburg.
-Their chicken wings are the best in the city and some of the best I have ever had the pleasure of shoving into my facehole.
+Their chicken wings are the best in the city and some of the best I have ever had the pleasure of shoving into my face hole.
 I do consider myself somewhat of a chicken wing connoisseur.

 Bush’s Baked Bean Museum

 You are not imagining things, yes there is a Bush’s Baked Bean Museum!
-Believe me folks, you will not want to miss out on this off the beaten trail attraction.
+Believe me, folks, you will not want to miss out on this off the beaten trail attraction.
 This is the place Bush’s Baked Beans got started and you can get a free tour complete with a group photo!

 Since we had little babies with us we opted to do the Swinging Bridge and hiking trail.
-Hiking with a baby, up a mountain with fresh fallen leaves was not our best idea.
+Hiking with a baby, up to a mountain with freshly fallen leaves was not our best idea.
 Even with a carrier and gym shoes we were in no way going to make it more than a whole 5 minutes without dying.

 Visit the Statue of Dolly Parton

 Be sure to pay tribute to the patron saint of the Smoky Mountains…Dolly Parton.
-If you can’t tell by the billboards, attractions and merchandise Dolly Parton is a big deal around these parts.
+If you can’t tell by the billboards, attractions, and merchandise Dolly Parton is a big deal around these parts.
 Mainly because this is her hometown and she has given a lot back to the community.

 The Roaring Fork Motor Tour

-The Roaring Fork Motor Trail is free and offers some spectacular mountain views and scenic stops.
-For those of you who are more outgoing there are hiking trails that branch off the main road.
-Rainbow Falls is a 5.4 mile hike (round trip) that those who dare venture off the paved pathway.
+The Roaring Fork Motor Trail is free and offers spectacular mountain views and scenic stops.
+For those of you who are more outgoing, there are hiking trails that branch off the main road.
+Rainbow Falls is a 5.4-mile hike (round trip) that those who dare venture off the paved pathway.

 Shake things up at the Salt and Pepper Museum

 Admission is dirt cheap at $3.00 a person and the museum is relatively small so you can be in and out in less than an hour.
 There is an interactive piece where you can try to find particular salt and pepper shaker in each case.

 The Fox and the Parrot English Pub

-Pin It For Later:
+Pin It For Later